-- Dual occupancy (detached) made permissible with consent on properties greater than 40 hectares in the RU1 and RU2 zones. - Secondary dwellings made permissible with consent on properties greater than 10 hectares in the RU1 and - Remote or isolated location provisions for Rural workers' dwellings in Zones RU1 and RU2 removed from clause 4.2C in Tweed LEP 2014. - Supply and demand analysis completed as the first stage in assessing the need for further subdivision of rural land. - All known dwelling entitlements to be registered on a Dwelling Opportunity Map. - Dwelling entitlement investigations are to conclude once a sunset period of two years has passed for registration of known dwelling entitlements on the Dwelling Opportunity Map. - 12 degrees is established as the desired upper slope limit for residential development. - Properties typically less than 10 hectares in existing clusters be considered for further subdivision to increase housing density where it does not expanding the footprint of the cluster, impacting agricultural land, environmental values or scenic amenity of the locality or contain Farmland rated properties. - Options for conversion of legal Multiple Occupancy and Rural Landsharing Communities to allow greater autonomy of shareholders investigated.
+- Investigate making Dual Occupancy (detached) permissible with consent on properties equal to or greater 40 hectares in the RU1 and RU2 zones. - Investigate making Secondary dwellings permissible with consent on properties equal to or greater 10 hectares in the RU1 and RU2 zones. - Remote or isolated location provisions for Rural workers' dwellings in Zones RU1 and RU2 removed from clause 4.2C in Tweed LEP 2014. - Supply and demand analysis completed as the first stage in assessing the need for further subdivision of rural land. - All known dwelling entitlements to be registered on a Dwelling Opportunity Map. - Dwelling entitlement investigations are to conclude once a sunset period of two years has passed for registration of known dwelling entitlements on the Dwelling Opportunity Map. - 12 degrees is established as the desired upper slope limit for residential development. - Properties typically less than 10 hectares in existing clusters be considered for further subdivision to increase housing density where it does not expanding the footprint of the cluster, impacting agricultural land, environmental values or scenic amenity of the locality or contain Farmland rated properties. - Options for conversion of legal Multiple Occupancy and Rural Landsharing Communities to allow greater autonomy of shareholders investigated.